projecte-aina/flor_language_adaptation/README.md

 # FLOR, Language Adaptation

-This is the code used to prepare the data, train and evaluate the models in the paper FLOR: On the Effectiveness of Language Adaptation (TODO: add link to the paper once it is published).
+This is the code used to prepare the data, train and evaluate the models in the paper [FLOR: On the Effectiveness of Language Adaptation](https://aclanthology.org/2024.lrec-main.650/).

 ## Install